Tiyper1/introToJsCourse/03-data-types.md

 #### Example of a string
      /*
-      * A JavaScript string is surrounded by double-quotes or single-quotes
+      * A JavaScript string can be surrounded by double-quotes or single-quotes
-      * which ever you use doesn't matter just make sure you are consistant */
+      * which ever you use doesn't matter just make sure you are consistant
+      * you can also escape a double or single quote with in the string which
+      * you will see in the below example
+      */

       //String surrounded by a single quote